 The visual character of different parts of the development will be related to one another through the consistent approach to the architectural design of the buildings.
 The project proposes similar architectural treatment to the project across the street to create a distinctive visual character throughout the M-X-T Zone.
-The small retail component will provide for the convenience necessary for a successful functional relationship between the uses.
+The retail component will provide for the convenience necessary for a successful functional relationship between the uses.
+The proposed landscaping, signage, seating, sidewalks, and architectural design of the buildings are intended to blend with the proposed metropolitan development across Capital Gateway Drive.

-(7) To promote optimum land planning with greater efficiency through the use of economies of scale and savings in energy beyond the scope of single-purpose projects;
+(7) To promote optimum land planning with greater efficiency through the use of economies of scale and savings in energy beyond the scope of singlepurpose projects;

 The mixed use of the subject property exemplifies optimum land planning for greater efficiency.
-This proposal takes advantage of existing transportation linkages such as the Metro by proposing a pedestrian link to the Branch Avenue Metro Station to capture demand for transit from the residential, live/work, and retail uses.
+This proposal takes advantage of existing transportation linkages such as the Metro by proposing a pedestrian link to the Branch Avenue Metro Station to capture demand for transit from the residential, office, and retail uses.
 The conceptual site plan sought to provide pedestrian connections among internal uses, thereby reducing trips generated from the site (40 percent for residential uses), and to encourage pedestrian connections.
-In addition, the project may take advantage of shared surface parking opportunities between the residential, retail and live/work uses.
+In addition, the project may take advantage of shared surface parking opportunities between the residential, retail and office uses.
 Therefore, the subject proposal promotes optimum land planning with greater efficiency through the use of economies of scale and savings in energy beyond the scope of single-purpose projects.